kaborayyan/Demo/ASP.NETCore.md

 1. Client sends HTTP Request to the server
 2. The server will communicate with the database through the backend app and generate the required data
 3. the server will generate new HTML, CSS and JS code and
-4. Send them as HTTP reponse to the client side
+4. Send them as HTTP response to the client side

 ### The Old ASP.NET
 It had three products